MHormes/MHormes/README.md

 ## Tech interests
-I am a full stack web developer with a preference for BE related work.
+I am a full-stack software engineer with a preference for BE related work.
 <br/>
 This preference comes from my interest in creating (complex) functionality in software.
 <br/>